 Key Spanish Ingredients Incorporated into Filipino Cuisine – Filipino Food

 Several ingredients introduced by the Spaniards have become staples in Filipino cooking.
-These include tomatoes, potatoes, onions, garlic, and various spices and herbs like bay leaves and paprika.
-Spanish cuisine also introduced the concept of using vinegar and soy sauce as bases for marinades and stews, which are now foundational to many Filipino dishes.
+These include tomatoes, potatoes, onions, garlic, spices, and herbs like bay leaves and paprika.
+Spanish cuisine also introduced vinegar and soy sauce as bases for marinades and stews, which are now foundational to many Filipino dishes.

 Popular Filipino Cuisine Dishes with Spanish Influences

-Several Filipino food and Filipino dishes bear the hallmark of Spanish influence, blending local ingredients with Spanish culinary traditions:
+Several Filipino foods and Filipino dishes bear the hallmark of Spanish influence, blending local ingredients with Spanish culinary traditions:

 Arguably the most iconic Filipino dish, adobo is a savory stew made with meat (typically chicken or pork), marinated and cooked in vinegar, soy sauce, garlic, bay leaves, and black peppercorns.
 The Spanish influence is seen in the use of vinegar (a common preservative in Spanish cuisine) and the name itself, which comes from the Spanish word “adobar,” meaning to marinate.